 At its meeting on 7 March 2017, the Management Board of Bank Handlowy w Warszawie S.A. decided to accept the "2016 Report - Assessment of the Application of Corporate Governance Principles for Supervised Institutions of the Polish Financial Supervision Authority at Bank Handlowy w Warszawie S.A." drawn up by Compliance and submit it to the Audit Committee of the Supervisory Board and subsequently to the Bank's Supervisory Board.
-The aforementioned Report includes an independent assessment of the application of "Corporate Governance Principles for Supervisory Board to conduct their own assessment of the application of "Corporate Governance Principles for Supervised Institutions" at the Bank in 2016.
+The aforementioned Report includes an independent assessment of the application of "Corporate Governance Principles for Supervised Institutions in 2016" and it is submitted in order for the Audit Committee of the Supervisory Board and the Bank's Supervisory Board to conduct their own assessment of the application of "Corporate Governance Principles for Supervised Institutions" at the Bank in 2016.